magmide/magmide/README.md

 ## Isn't formal verification impractical in practice?

-Historically systems have been very impractical yes, with two commonly cited issues:
+Historically systems have been very impractical yes, with three commonly cited issues:

 - Extreme difficulty of composing proofs.
+- Overly long and burdensome correctness annotations.
 - Combinatorial explosion of proof terms or constraints, leading to unacceptable proof checking time.

 I'm not terribly worried about composability, since separation logic systems such as Iris have demonstrated how much improvement the right abstractions can give.
 And I'm betting design features such as [asserted types](./posts/design-of-magmide.md#builtin-asserted-types), [inferred annotations](https://arxiv.org/abs/2207.04034), and [inferred proof holes](./posts/design-of-magmide.md#inferred-proof-holes) would make composing verified functions much more ergonomic.
 Ergonomics and abstractions can be improved over time, especially for specific classes of problems.
 We shouldn't throw out the entire idea of verification just because previous systems have had poor ergonomics.

+I'm also extremely excited about the recent ["Flux: Liquid Types for Rust"](https://arxiv.org/abs/2207.04034) project, which demonstrated it's possible to ergonomically infer proof annotations.
+Essentially (mostly) all a programmer must do is add correctness conditions to *types* (just like [asserted types](./posts/design-of-magmide.md#builtin-asserted-types)) and (basically) all the other program annotations can be inferred.
+Flux then sends all those conditions to a solver and doesn't allow manual proofs for more complex conditions, but Magmide would allow manual proofs, meaning the correctness conditions could be arbitrarily interesting.

 As for questions like combinatorial explosion of verification conditions, it's absolutely true that all the computational work necessary to verify software can indeed be very expensive, especially if the proof system in question is fully automated and just generates a massive list of constraints to solve.